Best Asana Alternatives in 2026: 9 Tools That Actually Deliver

 - UI feels less modern than ClickUp or Monday

-Bottom line: Wrike is the go-to for mid-market and enterprise teams that need serious resource planning and compliance capabilities.
-Not the right pick for a 6-person startup, but excellent for 50+.
+Bottom line: Wrike is the go-to for mid-market and enterprise teams that need serious resource planning and compliance.
+Not right for a 6-person startup, but solid for 50+.

 6. Teamwork — Best for Client-Facing Teams and Agencies

 Teamwork is built specifically for teams that manage work on behalf of clients — agencies, consultancies, and professional services firms.
-It includes client billing, time tracking, retainer management, and client portals out of the box.
-That's a combination that's genuinely rare in the project management space, and it's one that agencies often patch together across three or four different tools.
+It includes client billing, time tracking, retainer management, and client portals right out of the box.
+That combination is genuinely rare in the project management space, and it's usually something agencies patch together across three or four different tools.

 Key Features